theInternauts/responsive_util/README.md

 - proper usage examples
 - console functions for realtime threshold changes
 - consider a templating engine (probably overkill)
+- create options to change position of the context indicator
 - real-time auto-detection of CSS media queries to avoid and outmode the afore mentioned console methods
-- create console functions for enabling and disabling the plugin on the fly (need not lose settings)
 - need function to destroy DOM nodes, CSS entries, <script> include, and JS objects -- FULL DESTROY command
-- maybe have that destroy be set on a timer for testing and then it executes--this should be setable in the OPTIONS object
 - maybe set an option to look for a flag in the session cookie to be visibly only when a specific variable is present. --- this will allow for integration with certain CMSs (Drupal, WordPress, Concrete 5, etc.) in admin modes
+- ~~maybe have that destroy be set on a timer for testing and then it executes--this should be setable in the OPTIONS object~~
+- ~~create console functions for enabling and disabling the plugin on the fly (need not lose settings)~~
 - ~~handle defaults better~~
 - ~~accepting an options object for easy configuration upon instantiation~~